Leeeef552/vlm_webscrape_2/notes.md

 2. features in `scraper.py`
     - checkpointing and dynamic write
-    - handling of pdf

     - after links are processed push to a done location OR set logic to skip those since already scraped
-    -

 3. features in `scraper.py`

+## KB and LLM knowledge extraction:
+- singapore context domain
+- named entities
+- entities, objects, scenes/events/concepts